RSQDevelopmentTeam/Development-Guides/Asset-Handoff-Guide/readme.md

 This was created to make the process of handing off the design to developer painless.

 # Website Assets Handoff
+- Meta Info
 - Logos need to be SVG or double the size it’s design to be.
 - Must have hover examples
 - Consistent color (Must provide color list)